smhassanerfani/si2022/tauraat/README.md

 Thus, each distribution group can represent a specific hydrologic phenomenon:

 - Changing characteristics of streamflow over time (seasonality or chronologically).
-- Bankfull and overbank flow states.
+- Active-channel, bankfull and overbank flow stages.
 - Changing geometry over time (naturally or artificially).
 - Changing measurement locations in the field.
 - Measuring channel geometry and characteristics of streamflow for tributaries, instead of the main channel.